Skip to main content

 4.3.4.
 Full quota limit

-The full amount of the Wealth Tax, together with the Personal Income Tax contributions, may not exceed, for taxpayers subject to the tax due to personal obligation, 60 percent of the sum of the Personal Income Tax tax bases.
+The total amount of the Wealth Tax, together with the Personal Income Tax amounts, may not exceed, for taxpayers subject to the tax by personal obligation, 60% of the sum of the Personal Income Tax tax bases.

 For these purposes:

-1. The part of the Wealth Tax that corresponds to assets that, due to their nature or destination, are not likely to produce the income taxed by the Personal Income Tax Law, will not be taken into account.
+1. The portion of the Wealth Tax corresponding to assets that, due to their nature or purpose, are not likely to produce the income taxed by the Personal Income Tax Law will not be taken into account.

-To determine this amount, the net balance of the capital gains and losses obtained in the year that derive from the transfer of assets acquired more than one year before the date of transfer must be calculated, first of all.
+To determine this amount, the net balance of capital gains and losses obtained in the year arising from the transfer of assets acquired more than one year prior to the date of the transfer must first be calculated.

-3. The amount received and not included in the personal income tax return will be added to the savings tax base for the distribution of dividends and shares in profits obtained in years in which the special regime for holding companies has been applied (Section 6 a) of the twenty-second Transitional Provision of the Consolidated Text of the Corporate Tax Law approved by Royal Legislative Decree 4/2004, of March 5).
+3. The amount received and not included in the personal income tax return for the distribution of dividends and shares in profits obtained in years in which the special regime for holding companies was applied will be added to the taxable base of savings (Section 6 a) of the Twenty-second Transitional Provision of the Revised Text of the Corporate Tax Law approved by Royal Legislative Decree 4/2004, of March 5).

-4. In the event that the sum of both installments exceeds the previous limit, the Wealth Tax installment will be reduced until the indicated limit is reached, without the reduction exceeding 80 percent.
+4. In the event that the sum of both quotas exceeds the above limit, the Wealth Tax quota will be reduced until reaching the indicated limit, without the reduction being able to exceed 80%.